 Best Mystery Authors for 3rd Grade School Visit

 I’m co-chairing my elementary’s school Creative Arts and Sciences program run by the PTO with another lovely mom of 5.
-We are responsible from bringing in all the wonderful supplemental programs into the school.
-It’s run quite efficiently; all programs have to be approved by the Director of the Creative Arts and Sciences Program (a part time paid position), and then screened by all the chairs at more than a dozen elementary schools before we can book them.
+We are responsible for bringing in all the wonderful supplemental programs into the school.
+It’s run quite efficiently; all programs have to be approved by the Director of the Creative Arts and Sciences Program (a part-time paid position), and then screened by all the chairs at more than a dozen elementary schools before we can book them.

 This year, we had Lucinda Landon of the popular Meg Macintosh chapter book series as our mystery author and she was WONDERFUL!!
 Our teachers asked for her back next year and pretty much every year after that, but bad news; she’s taking the year off to write her books.
 The nerve of her!
 Writing and illustrating when we need her in the classroom!!
 I am kidding, but only a little.

 So, the search begins for a replacement …

 I contacted David Adler of early chapter book series Cam Jansen.
 He is from Toronto but, because the stars are aligning, he will be in Boston next June to attend his child’s college graduation.
 We can’t afford him though.
 He emailed me back and he does Skype visits too for a very reasonable price.
 A good option I think.

 I also emailed Liam O’Donnell of the graphic novel mystery series Max Finder which I have been enjoying with my first grade son.
 He’s in New York.
 I’m not sure if the teachers will go for a graphic novel since the curriculum our program is supposed to support is writing mystery short stories.
 Emphasis on stories.

 So, I thought I’d ask you for suggestions.
 Yes, you!

 What mystery authors for 3rd graders do you like?
 Did any visit your schools?
 Thank you so much!